ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Vulnerability-Playground/CVE-2019-1068](https://github.com/Vulnerability-Playground/CVE-2019-1068) :  ![starts](https://img.shields.io/github/stars/Vulnerability-Playground/CVE-2019-1068.svg) ![forks](https://img.shields.io/github/forks/Vulnerability-Playground/CVE-2019-1068.svg)

 ## CVE-2019-1064
- An elevation of privilege vulnerability exists when Windows AppX Deployment Service (AppXSVC) improperly handles hard links, aka 'Windows Elevation of Privilege Vulnerability'.
+ An elevation of privilege vulnerability exists when Windows AppX Deployment Service (AppXSVC) improperly handles hard links.
+An attacker who successfully exploited this vulnerability could run processes in an elevated context.
+An attacker could then install programs; view, change or delete data.
+To exploit this vulnerability, an attacker would first have to log on to the system.
+An attacker could then run a specially crafted application that could exploit the vulnerability and take control of an affected system.
+The security update addresses the vulnerability by correcting how Windows AppX Deployment Service handles hard links.